 Understanding that Permaculture is much more than just sustainable agriculture; it is an integral view that incorporates the environment, energy, resources, housing, community, technology, education, the arts, spirituality, healthcare and more.
 It is a positive, solution-based way of thinking and an integrated design system that provides a realistic alternative for future sustainability, creating resource-efficient and productive human environments, which reduce our footprint on the Earth.

-We are now implementing a permaculture master-plan design around 200 hectares of Temple grounds, along with plans to offer permaculture education to local people in the 5 neighboring villages and support the implementation of sustainable development projects throughout the villages as an alternative to city jobs or income from industrial development projects in the Amazon.
+Since 2013 we have been implementing a permaculture master-plan design around 200 hectares of Temple grounds, along with plans to offer permaculture education to local people in the 5 neighboring villages and support the implementation of sustainable development projects throughout the villages as an alternative to city jobs or income from industrial development projects in the Amazon.

 Located around 1 hour by boat from Iquitos, the local communities nearby have been left behind by the rapid development of the city, and unfortunately damage has been done to the local forest ecosystems by slash-and-burn agriculture.
 We are committed to working with locals from our nearby villages to build both systems and capabilities for regeneration of the eco-system, sustainable land management, access to both conventional and traditional medicine, education, and other key capacities.